scrubware/tomsfoolery/content/private/Session 1.md

 Think of me as your wishing well.
 That is, if you can catch lightning in a jar.
 Metaphorically.

 I care not of your religion.
 Any sect, and belief, any gods.
-Use the [[Lani'okaja]] for all I care!
+Use the [[../Lani'okaja Theses]] for all I care!
 But heart of mine condemned, I will fulfill your hearts' desires if this quest be fulfilled.

 Assuming the Book of Light to be true, I have an item you will need in your journey.
 Take this.
 *The Duke hands the party the Golden String.*